manhim1218/ai_machine_deep_learning/Western Pacific Typhoon Track Predictions/README.md

 Full WP dataset.csv is provided in this respository.
 Original csv file can be downloaded from the NOAA data archive.

 ### Image Data for extracing image features from pretrained Resnet18 CNN model
-A python based webscrapping tool ie.Typhoon_image_scrapping_tool.py is provided in this respository.
-It might take days to scrap all satelite images from the website. ie Western Pacific typhoon images from the last 20 years
+A python file ie.Typhoon_image_scrapping_tool.py is provided in this respository.
+It might take days to scrap all satelite images from the website. ie Depends how many images you want to scrap.